 Individuals who are experiencing stalking may try to negotiate the situation in various ways.
 Some people feel able to directly state the attention is unwanted.
 Although this direct communication may be ideal to clearly indicate something is unwanted, some people may worry this could instigate or escalate the situation and result in physical harm.
 Individuals are encouraged to document both unwanted contact or behaviors and the ways they directly or indirectly indicate conduct is unwanted, as this may be helpful evidence if they decide to report to the EOC or UNC Police.

 Healthy relationships require all parties to recognize and respect boundaries.
 This includes recognizing when communication is unwanted or not reciprocated.
 For example, blocking someone on one social media platform is not an invitation to access that person on a different platform.
 Leaving a message “read” with no response may be an indication the message was unwanted.
 If you are unsure whether your communication is welcomed, you should ask.
 Be sure to respect the response, especially if it is not the answer you hoped to receive.

 There are various University resources available to individuals experiencing stalking.
 These resources may also be helpful if someone is concerned about their own behavior and/or the behavior of friends or peers.

-For more information and resources for those who are experiencing stalking or other prohibited conduct, please click here.
+For more information and resources for those who are experiencing stalking or other prohibited conduct, please visit our support and services section.